-Shadows of Forgotten Ancestors is a 1965 Ukrainian film by Sergei Parajanov, based on a book by Mykhailo Kotsiubynsky.
+Shadows of Forgotten Ancestors (Ukrainian:Тіні забутих предків, romanized: Tini zabutykh predkiv) is a 1965 Soviet film made in the Ukrainian SSR, directed by Sergei Parajanov and based off a book by Mykhailo Kotsiubynsky.

 - Awful Wedded Life: Ivan and Palahna's marriage is unhappy because he still pines for Marichka.

 - Bar Brawl: Ivan picks a fight with the sorcerer after watching him slap around one of Ivan's friends and embrace Ivan's wife in a bar.
 Everyone carries axes in Hutsul culture, so the brawl turns deadly.